-- DFS packaged and sealed in straws, mini (0.25 ml) or medium (0.5 ml), or pelleted (0.1 ml drops).
-Straws and pellets contain a minimum of 20 million spermatozoa per dose. - RTS and CS packaged and sealed in ampoules or vials of 1.0 ml, containing 15-20 million spermatozoa.
+- DFS packaged and sealed in straws, mini (0.25 ml) or medium (0.5 ml), or as pellets.
+Straws and pellets contain a minimum of 20-30 million spermatozoa per dose. - RTS and CS packaged and sealed in ampoules or airtight vials of 1.0 ml, containing 15-20 million spermatozoa.
 In some cases this can be reduced to 5 million spermatozoa (e.g. the caprogen diluted semen used in New Zealand).
+Vials containing chilled semen are transferred to a beaker with water at 35°C and the beaker is transferred to the refrigerator at 4-6°C.

-2.1.10.
+2.1.11.
 Preservation and storage

-DFS is preserved and stored in liquid nitrogen at -196°C. Transferring of semen between containers must be done quickly.
+DFS is preserved in liquid nitrogen at -196° C. Transferring of semen must be done quickly.
 Canisters containing packages when raised from the tank should remain in the neck of the tank for less than 10 seconds.
 Liquid nitrogen is dangerous and must be handled carefully.
-Safety precautions are given in Annex 10.
+Safety precautions are given in Annex 11.

-CS is stored at 4-6°C in the refrigerator and transported in insulated containers at the same temperature.
-RTS is held at ambient temperatures ranging from 18-26°C.
+CS is refrigerated at 4-5°C. RTS is held at ambient temperature (18-26°C).